 Lacey Beaty was first elected to the Beaverton City Council in 2014.
 She is known and respected as the councilor who asks the tough questions, who isn’t afraid to stand alone in a fight for what’s right and fair – and who shows up prepared and ready to work hard for her community.

 Prior, Lacey served as the Vice-Chair of the Beaverton Community Vision Committee, and now, she uses her council seat to make sure that decisions are community driven.
 She believes that Beaverton’s next mayor needs to lead community discussions not just about the next four years, but the next 20.
 That future is why she’s running for mayor.

-As a city councilor, veteran, youth advocate, wife and mother, Lacey sees the challenges facing Beaverton from a variety of perspectives.
+As a city councilor, mother, housing & youth advocate, veteran, and wife, Lacey sees the challenges facing Beaverton from a variety of perspectives.
 That’s why she worked hard as a member of the regional housing coalition to build more affordable housing, led the passage of the largest investment in sidewalk infrastructure in 20 years – and fought to see that city boards and commissions reflect the growing and diverse community.